 Size: 1,319 ha (3,280 acres) Elevations: 454- 870 m (1,489’ – 2,855’)

 Average Temperatures: January: 2.5°C (36.8°F) to 8.8°C (48.5°F)

 August: 16.6°C (62.5°F) to 25.5°C (78°F)

 Vegetation features valley oak and blue oak woodlands, mixed (blue, black, valley, coast live) oak woodlands, chamise chaparral, Diablan sage scrub, native and non-native grasslands, numerous stock ponds, and well preserved seasonal and perennial streams with intact riparian vegetation and populations of native fish and amphibians.
 In total, the reserve supports more than 460 species of plants, 130 species of birds, 41 species of mammals, 7 species of amphibians, 14 species of reptiles, 7 species of fish, and hundreds of species of invertebrates.

-With funding from the California Wildlife Conservation Board, new facilities have been completed this year to accommodate the needs of up to 50 students and faculty in conditioned and seasonal cabins, large meeting room, 20 seat classroom, field lab, office space, group kitchen and restrooms.
-These facilities are nearly energy self-sufficient with an off the grid solar photovoltaic power system, solar hot water heaters, wood stoves, and well water.
+The BORR field station can accommodate the needs of up to 50 students, researchers, and other users for day and overnight use.
+Enclosed and screened cabins are available, along with RV hook-ups and tenting options.
+The Cedar Barn contains a large group kitchen, an expansive meeting room, a 20-seat classroom, a field lab, and showers and restrooms.
+These facilities are nearly energy self-sufficient with an off-the-grid solar photovoltaic power system, solar hot water heaters, wood stoves, and well water.
 Our roads have been improved to provide year-round access to users for their field courses, research projects, and public outreach activities.
+Read more